Mathias-Fuchs/ed-with-syntax-highlighting/README.md

 To avoid headache, I had to remove the autotools files, and the test suite :).
 Instead, building happens from a hand-written simplistic Makefile for Linux instead.
-Assumes the GNU source-highlight library installed and available for inclusion and linking.
+Assumes the GNU source-highlight library is installed and available for inclusion and linking, for instance from the package manager.

 To build, for instance on Ubuntu/Debian, do